The Hitcher (2007 film)

 The Hitcher is a 2007 American road horror thriller film starring Sean Bean, Sophia Bush and Zachary Knighton.
-It is a remake of the 1986 film of the same name starring Rutger Hauer, C. Thomas Howell and Jennifer Jason Leigh.
-The Hitcher was directed by Dave Meyers and produced by Michael Bay’s production company Platinum Dunes.
+It is a remake of the 1986 film of the same title starring Rutger Hauer, C. Thomas Howell and Jennifer Jason Leigh.
+The Hitcher was directed by Dave Meyers and produced by Michael Bay's production company Platinum Dunes.

 Plot

-College students, Jim Halsey (Zachary Knighton) and Grace Andrews (Sophia Bush) are driving across New Mexico to meet their friends for spring break.
-On their first night of driving, they nearly hit a hitchhiker, who is standing in the middle of the road.
-Jim swerves and the car spins out of control to a stop.
-As the man approaches, Grace insists that someone else will stop to help him and they take off.
+College students, Jim Halsey and Grace Andrews are driving across New Mexico to meet their friends for spring break.
+On their first night of driving, they nearly hit a hitchhiker, who was standing in the middle of the road.
+Jim swerves, and the car spins out of control to a stop.
+As the man approaches, Grace insists that someone else will stop to help him, and they take off.

-Later that night at a gas station, Jim meets the hitchhiker, who introduces himself as John Ryder (Sean Bean) and asks for a ride, and Jim reluctantly agrees.
+Later that night at a gas station, Jim meets the hitchhiker, who introduces himself as John Ryder and asks for a ride, and Jim reluctantly agrees.
 While on the road, he becomes increasingly violent and attacks them, holding a knife to Grace's eye.
 He tells Jim the only way to save them both is to say, "I want to die".
-Jim hits the brakes, causing John to hit his head on the windshield and then, Jim kicks him out of the car.
-Grace tells Jim she wants to go home but he persuades her to continue with their trip.
+Jim hits the brakes, causing John to hit his head on the windshield, and then Jim kicks him out of the car.
+Grace tells Jim she wants to go home, but he persuades her to continue with their trip.

 The following day, Jim and Grace spot John in a family's car.
-The two try to warn the family but crash their car.
+The two try to warn the family, but crash their car.
 They are forced to continue on foot and eventually find the family's car on the side of the road; both the children and mother are already dead, with the father badly wounded.
 They take the car and stop at a nearby cafe to tend to the wound, but the man dies.

 Suspected of having committed the murders, Jim and Grace are arrested and brought to the police station.
 John arrives shortly after and kills everyone at the station, while Jim and Grace flee.
-Lieutenant Esteridge has the rest of the station pursue the couple, but John shows up and single-handedly takes out all of the police cruisers and a helicopter, helping Jim and Grace escape the police.
+Lieutenant Esteridge orders the rest of the station to pursue the couple, but John shows up and single-handedly takes out all the police cruisers and a helicopter, helping Jim and Grace escape the police.